JO CRAWFORD DipCABT KCAI

-My name is Jo Crawford and, as a qualified companion animal Trainer and Behaviourist (AdvDipCABT 5) and former RSPCA Inspector I spent many years dealing with the fall-out from poorly trained dogs, all too often leading to a dog being given up for re-homing or, sometimes, worse.
+My name is Jo Crawford and, as a qualified Companion Animal Behaviourist & Trainer (AdvDipCABT 5), Kennel Club Accredited Instructor (KCAI CD), Registered Scentwork UK Trainer and former RSPCA Inspector, I have spent many years dealing with the fall-out from poorly trained and unsocialised dogs, all too often leading to a dog being given up for re-homing or, sometimes, worse.
 In the vast majority of cases some simple basic obedience training or behaviour modification would have done much to cement the relationship between dog and owner, but sadly this was seldom in place and for many, the easiest option was to give up and pass the unfortunate animal on.

 Having had a lifelong interest and fondness of all animals, particularly dogs, it seemed inevitable that I would continue to work with them.
 My experience has covered so many aspects of dogs and our relationship with them.
 As an RSPCA Inspector I must have seen just about every scenario possible – both good and bad and, I’m pleased to say, I was instrumental in a great number of happy endings!

 With this experience of the challenges of taking on shelter animals, I have maintained a particular interest in helping new owners of Rescue dogs with training and rehabilitation.